marceloponceardon/CTF427/README.md

 ## Setup

 - Ensure that a PostgreSQL server is available and running
+    - A sample Postgres docker command exists in `/sql/start.sh`
 - Enter it's values into `.env` (see `.env.example`)
 - To run the site, there are two options:
     - Dockerized: